borisdayma/semantic-segmentation/README.md

 The AI framework used is fast.ai and the dataset is from [Berkeley Deep Drive](https://bdd-data.berkeley.edu/).
 It is highly diverse and present labeled segmentation data from a diverse range of cars, in multiple cities and weather conditions.

-Every single experiment is automatically logged onto [Weighs & Biases](https://www.wandb.com/) for easier analysis/interpretation of results and how to optimize the architecture.
+Every single experiment is automatically logged onto [Weights & Biases](https://www.wandb.com/) for easier analysis/interpretation of results and how to optimize the architecture.

 ## Usage